cgarvey/ios-commandline-deploy/README.md

 	* Under the *login* keychain (top-left), search for the signing private key.
 It can be quite tricky to find.
 Also, note you can not use the search box, you have to navigate to the key.
 Searching for it, and selecting it won't allow you to change it (a *Keychain Access* bug).
 The signing key will be named like "iOS Distribution: My Company Inc." and it will have a *kind* of `private key` not `public key`)
 	* Double-click the matching private key to reveal its properties.
 	* Click the *Access Control* tab, select the option `Allow all applications access this item`, and save.
+1. Copy the Provisioning Profile you want to use (e.g. one you created for Ad-hoc distribution) to the root level directory.
+Make sure it is the **only** `.mobileprovision` file in the directory.

 Configuration
 -------------